lbencke/InferBR/README.md

 # InferBR

+This repository contains InferBR, a NLI dataset accepted in the LREC/COLING 2024 (https://lrec-coling-2024.org/).

 There are three CSV files: train (8399 instances), val (646), and test (1758).

 Below the description of each column in the files: